distantmagic/personalidol/packages/website/README.md

 # `website`

 The package to combine them all (at least frontend ones) and start everyting in the browser.
-Also contains the UI web server implementation (but no API).

 Everything is combined in the `src/index.ts` file.
 It decides which workers to start, what browser features are supported to provide the best user experience possible.